 David Bowie is not just rock’s greatest chameleon; he's also one of music’s most imaginative conceptual artists.

-50 Years Ago: The Beatles Pose for Their Final Photo Session
+The Day the Beatles Posed for Their Final Photo Session

-Sessions for 'The White Album' began with 16 takes on John Lennon's "Revolution."
+Sessions for their self-titled 1968 project started with 16 takes on John Lennon's "Revolution."